linode/docs/docs/tools-reference/tools/faster-file-navigation-with-autojump.md

         ./install.py

     {{< note >}}
-Supported versions are Python 2.6+, with the exception of 3.2.
+autojump supports Python 2.6+, with the exception of 3.2.
 {{< /note >}}

-## Quickstart
+## How to Use autojump

-Both `autojump` and `j` are equivalent for most purposes with `j` being preferred for convenience.
+Both `autojump` and `j` are equivalent for most purposes. `j` is preferred for convenience.

 1. Before jumping to any directory, check the weights of the installation: